brandonmcconnell/brandonmcconnell/README.md

 - [@branmcconnell: Brandon McConnell 🇺🇦✊ Retweeted @stackblitz: Today, after years of battle testing by millions of developers, in collaboration with browser vendors:

 WebContainer API is…](https://twitter.com/branmcconnell/status/1625721530977239040)
-- [@branmcconnell: Container queries are now stable in all modern browsers! 🥳

-If you’re supporting old browsers, make sure to use this polyfill released by Google:

-@Una covers how to get started with container queries in this great article:](https://twitter.com/branmcconnell/status/1625559145641566208)
 <!-- TWITTER:END -->

 <h3 align="left">Connect with me</h3>